Reading Flexowriter SFD Algol-60 tapes

 Reserved Algol words (begin

 ) were underscored.
-As is illustrated by Pascal (which uses an comparable set of reserved words), underscoring could be omitted by simply preventing these words to be redefined by the user.
+As is illustrated by Pascal, which uses an comparable set of reserved words, underscoring could be omitted by simply disallowing the programmer to redefine these words.
 (In many Algol and Pascal texts underscoring or boldface typing is used exclusively for educational purposes).
-But underscoring simplifies the task of the compiler's parser; in view of the sparse resources of the time this has probably been the reason for the underscoring requirement.
+But underscoring simplifies the task of the compiler's parser; in view of the sparse resources of the time this has probably been the primary reason for underscoring¹.

 effectively reducing the number of useful bits per frame to 6,

 could be realized without sacrificing the availability of both

 uppercase and lowercase letters, as the Flexowriter used two

 special punch codes, one for entering uppercase mode, and one for entering lowercase mode.

 These peculiarities make translation of Flexowriter code into